Polymarket/py-clob-client/README.md

 ### Requisites

 #### Allowances
+Adjusting and setting allowances is only required when using an EOA or a web3 wallet like MetaMask.
+If you sign in with a Magic link or email login, allowances are automatically configured for you during account creation.

-The correct token allowances must be set before orders can be placed.
+If you are interacting with the API with an EOA or web3/MetaMask wallet then correct token allowances must be set before orders can be placed.
 The following mainnet (Polygon) allowances should be set by the funding (maker) address.
-For testnet addresses and additional documentation please refer to the [API documentation](https://polymarket.github.io/slate-docs/#introduction).
+For additional documentation please refer to the [API documentation](https://polymarket.github.io/slate-docs/#introduction).

 |                   token(s)                   |                   spender                    |                                  description                                   |
 | :------------------------------------------: | :------------------------------------------: | :----------------------------------------------------------------------------: |